 Has anyone out there heard of The Kegel Queen?
 Well I hadn't, until someone forwarded me this YouTube video where KQ counters my MamaSweat interview and takes me on.
 You can tell she's the queen because she's wearing a crown.
 No, really.
 She wears a Kegel Crown.
 It is still unclear if she was born into Pelvic Floor Royalty, or elected, but I swore I'd find out.

 I can, of course, understand why the Kegel Queen might be upset.
 I'm sure the article made her feel like someone was storming her castle, and who was I?
 Some Squatting Court Jester with a large derriere!
-Take a look (her video is great!)
+Here's her video (it's great).

 Finally, we connected for a nice long chat, and who knew how awesome the KQ was going to be?
 (Actually, I did.
 No one stutters bogus a la Max Headroom and wears a crown unless they are awesome...)
 We talked over many things and I wanted to share a bit of my interview with you.